William Scoresby: Early years

 Scoresby was born in the village of Cropton near Pickering 26 mi south-west of Whitby in Yorkshire.
 His father, William Scoresby (1760–1829), made a fortune in the Arctic whale fishery and was also the inventor of the barrel crow's nest.
 The son made his first voyage with his father at the age of eleven, but then returned to school, where he remained until 1803.

 After this he became his father's constant companion, and accompanied him as chief officer of the whaler Resolution when on 25 May 1806, he succeeded in reaching 81°30' N. lat.
 (19° E. long), for twenty-one years the highest northern latitude attained in the eastern hemisphere.
-During the following winter, Scoresby attended the natural philosophy and chemistry classes at Edinburgh University, and again in 1809.
+During the following winter, Scoresby attended the natural philosophy and chemistry classes at the University of Edinburgh, and again in 1809.

 Scientist

 In his voyage of 1807, Scoresby began the study of the meteorology and natural history of the polar regions.
 Earlier results included his original observations on snow and crystals; and in 1809 Robert Jameson brought certain Arctic papers of his before the Wernerian Society of Edinburgh, which at once elected him to its membership.